 It is the price level at which there is sufficient buying pressure to stop a further decline in prices.

 It is the price level at which there is sufficient selling pressure to stop a further increase in prices.

 Once a support level is breached, it often becomes a new resistance level.
 Similarly, once a resistance level is breached; it often becomes a new support level.

 Chart patterns are formations that create a recognizable shape; common patterns appear repeatedly and lead to similar subsequent price movements.
 Chart patterns can be divided into two categories: reversal patterns and continuation patterns.

 They signal the end of a trend.
 The four kinds of reversal patterns are:

 Head and shoulders pattern:

 It consists of the left shoulder, the head, and the right shoulder.
-This pattern indicates the end of an uptrend.
-You can profit by going short on the security, the price target is:
+This pattern indicates the end of an uptrend especially if the second shoulder has the lowest volume.
+We can profit by going short on the security, the price target is:

 Price target = neckline – (head – neckline)

 It is a mirror image of the head and shoulders pattern.
 This pattern indicates the end of a downtrend.
 We can profit by going long on the security, the price target is: